t4k1t/battered/README.md

 cargo install battered
 ```

-If you're using Arch Linux you can also install it from the AUR, using your favorite AUR helper (e.g. `paru`):
+If you're using Arch Linux you can also install it from the AUR using your favorite AUR helper (e.g. `paru`):

 ```bash
 paru -Syu battered